-The plan covers mental health services in an inpatient setting, when authorized by the plan.
+The plan covers mental health services in an inpatient setting when authorized by the plan.
 To access services and obtain prior authorization, call 1-888-421-8861 (TDD/TTY: 1-781-994-7660).
+Inpatient admissions generally require prior authorization.
+Prior authorization will not be required for behavioral health inpatient admissions after treatment in an emergency department, however.
+Prior authorization also will not be required for inpatient substance abuse services in any circumstances where this is not allowed by Massachusetts state law, including acute treatment services and clinical stabilization services for up to 14 consecutive days.

 Unlimited coverage is provided for inpatient care when medically necessary in a licensed general hospital, a psychiatric hospital or a substance use facility (or its equivalent in an alternative program).
 Levels vary from least to most restrictive and include: respite or crisis stabilization; day or evening treatment or partial hospitalization; short-term residential treatment; and hospital-based programs.